AshitAnandkumar/ECE445/README.md

 ---

 ## **Date:** November 11, 2025
 Sensory Subsystem initial Testing and Debugging

 ### Work Completed
 Verified IMU communication with the MCU and confirmed correct device identification.
 Observed stable accelerometer readings under static conditions.

-Simulated posture changes by rotating the device and observing sensor output response.
+Simulated posture changes by rotating the device and observing sensor output response

 ### Issues Detected
 Minor noise present in raw data, consistent with expected results and doesnt have a huge impact on the data

+---

+## **Date:** November 17, 2025
+Enclosure Design and Mechanical Integration

+### Work Completed
+Started initial CAD modeling of the device enclosure.
+The enclosure was designed to hold the PCB securely while maintaining a compact and wearable form factor suitable for a clip-on posture checker

+Key considerations included PCB dimensions, component height clearances, and mounting features to prevent board movement.
+Openings were added and aligned for the push button and charging port to allow the user to access these features effortlessly

+### Notes
+Enclosure dimensions and cutout placements finalized to match the PCB layout and ensure proper alignment of the button and charging port

 ---